 Vascular Surgery Integrated Residency Program

-Each year, two individuals are trained in the specialty of vascular surgery during a 5 year vascular surgery integrated training residency.
+Each year, two individuals are accepted through the NRMP Main Match to begin their training as part of the 5-year Vascular Surgery Residency Program.
 Operative and management experience is obtained primarily through the vascular and general suyrgery services at the University Medical Center - NO, West Jefferson Medical Center and Our Lady of the Lake Regional Medical Center, as well as ample opportunities to work with attendings at other affiliated and private hospitals in the New Orleans and Baton Rouge areas.
 The exposure to a wide variety and volume in vascular reconstruction (aortic, peripheral, renomesenteric, carotid-vertebral, venous valve reconstruction, and venous bypass) has distinguished the LSU Vascular Surgery program from other training programs.
 Proficiency in diagnostic and therapeutic radiology procedures and noninvasive laboratory methods are an important component of the LSU program.